-You see so many great things about each breed, and you may be considering one yourself.
+You see so many great things about each breed, and you may consider one yourself.
 Let’s explore today what makes each of these breeds so unique.

-These Doodles first came about in the 1960s as a more hypoallergenic police dog.
+These Doodles first emerged in the 1960s as a more hypoallergenic police dog.
 They then went on to become Shepadoodle service dogs for people with allergies.

-When comparing the Shepadoodle vs Bernedoodle, you will want to take a close look at the dog’s temperament.
+When comparing the Shepadoodle vs Bernedoodle, you will want to closely examine the dog’s temperament.
 A temperament is how the breeds generally act as a whole.